alvinng4/Gravity-Simulator/docs/getting_started/installation_in_python.md

 There are multiple ways to install the package, depending on your use case.

-You are able to install from PyPI, but you want to compile the package locally with libraries like HDF5, OpenMP, and FFTW3.

 ### Installing with pip and local compilation
 If you want to compile the package locally, you could run
 ```